llaville/sarif-php-converters/docs/converter/phpmd.md

 * This SARIF converter requires at least PHPMD version 2.0, but version 3.0 is highly recommended.

-Version 3.x is still under development, but the `\Bartlett\Sarif\Converter\Reporter\PhpMdRenderer` class is ready to use new feature ([Simplify load of external custom renderer][phpmd-bootstrap]).
+Version 3.x is still under development, but the `Bartlett\Sarif\Converter\Reporter\PhpMdRenderer` class is ready to use new feature ([Simplify load of external custom renderer][phpmd-bootstrap]).

-Until this feature is GA into official PHPMD repository, you can use such `composer.json` requirements
+Until this feature is [GA][general-availability] into official PHPMD repository, you can use such `composer.json` requirements

 ```json
 {